-With this award, UST will advance in-line RV-DW sensor to determine DW wear in real time to avoid wire breakage during the wafering of silicon ingots.
+With this award, UST will advance an in-line RV-DW sensor to determine DW wear in real-time to avoid wire breakage during the wafering of silicon ingots.
 DW is a critical and expensive component of photovoltaics (PV) wafering and there is a great need for real-time monitoring of DW wear and quality.
-Breakage caused by DW wear during silicon ingot slicing must be avoided to eliminate loss of cutting material, increase yield of silicon wafer production, and ultimately reduce cost of PV modules.
+Breakage caused by DW wear during silicon ingot slicing must be avoided to eliminate loss of cutting material, increase the yield of silicon wafering, and ultimately reduce the cost of PV modules.

 UST is excited to continue its partnership with DOE and to help the solar industry in reducing PV production costs.